sanctum-black/documentation/writing-and-formatting/markdown.md

 Underscores

 ## 3. Emphasis
-- _Emphasis_ characters are used to provide weight, to differenciate, to denote a word in another language, or to denote a keyword, among other applications.
+- **Emphasis** characters are used to provide weight, to differentiate, to denote a word in another language, or to denote a keyword, among other applications.

 ### **_Syntax_**
 ```